Tamsyn Leevey

-Tamsyn Leevey (born 24 January 1978, in Taumarunui, New Zealand) is a professional squash player from New Zealand.
+Tamsyn Leevey (born 24 January 1978, in Taumarunui, New Zealand) is a New Zealand former professional squash player.
 At the 2006 Commonwealth Games in Melbourne, Australia, she won a silver medal in the women's doubles, partnering Shelley Kitchen.
 Earlier in the year, Leevey and Kitchen won the women's doubles title at the World Doubles Squash Championships.
+She also won the bronze medal at the 2004 Women's World Team Squash Championships.